foundry-vtt-community/wiki.js/development/guides/polymorphism-actors-items.md

 This is not meant as a tutorial on the `Proxy` object: check out the MDN docs: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy

 But, in a nutshell, proxies wrap another object and can intercept pretty much any call or operator action made on a object.
 It has a ton of uses and is easily abused.

+So the plan, here, is to use a `Proxy` to intercept any call that would make Foundry stop and yell at you for doing something you should totally NOT be doing.

 ## How to use it?